codecowboydotio/event-driven-banking/index.md

-# Event Driven Banking with UP Bank
+# Experiments with Event Driven Banking with UP Bank

 ## What is this?
 Recetly, a neo bank that I am a member of released a new API.